 If you have an International driving license you can drive in Pakistan, but it could be hectic and traffic rules are not followed as well as in the western countries.

 Tourists can now travel here with no worries about their safety as things in Gigit have become 100% normal.

 What areas of Pakistan are safe to travel?

 It is safe to visit Karachi, Thatta Hyderabad, Sukkur Moen Jo Dar Cholistan, Multan, Lahore, Rawalpindi Islamabad, Swat valley, Besham, Taxila, Hunza Skardu, and Karakoram Highway.

 Pakistan is located at the latitude of 23° - 27° North and 61° - 76° east in the Northern Hemisphere.
 It shares a long border with India in the east, In the south there is the Arabian sea , the South west is bordered with Iran , North west with Afghanistan & North east shares a high altitude border with China

-There are 6 mobile network operators and also quite a number of internet service providers in Pakistan.
+There are over 0 mobile network operators and about 0 internet service providers in Pakistan.
 You can checkout the

 and also details about each of them.